Ankitaaa03/Ankitaaa03/Readme.md

 <!-- New Section -->

-👋 **Hello there!**

-I'm a passionate data science student with strong proficiency in Python, Numpy, Pandas, and SQL, particularly in handling intricate queries.
+**I'm a passionate data science student with strong proficiency in Python, Numpy, Pandas, and SQL, particularly in handling intricate queries.**

 🔭 I’m currently working on Data Cleaning , Data manipulation and visualization